 - Click-Through-Rate (CTR): The rate at which users are clicking your ad, compared to how many times your ad displays.

-- Keyword matching: There are actually 4 different types of keywords you can target in Google Adwords: broad match, broad match modifier, phrase match, and exact match.
-AdWords defaults to broad match, but that option is often the least effective route.
+- Keyword matching: There are actually 4 different types of keywords you can target in Google Ads: broad match, broad match modifier, phrase match, and exact match.
+Google Ads default to broad match, but that option is often the least effective route.

 In addition to paying attention to these metrics, it’s important to keep an eye on how they change over time, probably on a daily, or at least semi-daily, basis.

-Because many small businesses don’t have the time or expertise to run successful AdWords campaigns, Google created AdWords Express to automate this process (and then eventually rolled AdWords Express into Google Ads as Smart Campaigns).
+Because many small businesses don’t have the time or expertise to run successful Google Ads campaigns, Google created Adwords Express to automate this process (and then eventually rolled AdWords Express into Google Ads as Smart Campaigns).

 AdWords vs AdWords Express